abesford/seizzmic-site-0c00b/src/pages/index.md

           Building a new digital business from scratch is easier than ever.
 But any organisation that's been around for a while, doing anything complicated, will have built up an array of technologies and processes which can hold you back.
-We help unravel this and enable you to become more digital [on the inside as well as the outside](/blog/digital-inside-and-outside).
+We help you unravel this and become more digital [on the inside as well as the outside](/blog/digital-inside-and-outside).
         actions:
           - label: What we do